sparkfun/SuperHeadphones/docs/hardware_overview.md

 </figcaption>
 </figure>

 It's really best to take it slowly and pull it gently, little-by-little.
 I really got the hang of this by the end of this project.
 I must have taken mine apart nearly 50 times as I fine tuned the wiring and swapped out microphones during testing.
-Hopefully, by reading this tutorial, you can keep this dis-assembly and re-assembly cycle to a minimum. :)
+Hopefully, by reading this tutorial, you can keep this dis-assembly and reassembly cycle to a minimum. :)